BEAST-Fitting/beast/README.rst

 Feedback and feature requests?
 Is there something missing you would like to see?
-Please open an issue or send an email to  `@karllark`. dust_extinction follows the `Astropy Code of Conduct`_ and strives to provide a welcoming community to all of our users and contributors.
+Please open an issue or send an email to  `@karllark`.
+BEAST follows the `Astropy Code of Conduct`_ and strives to provide a welcoming community to all of our users and contributors.